School of Law and Government

 Along with colleagues Dr Yvonne Daly (Law and Government) and Dr Yvonne Crotty (Institute of Education) she was part of an EU Commission funded grant called SUPRALAT (http://www.salduzlawyer.eu/) which developed training for criminal defence solicitors to enable them to best defend their client's rights in the garda station.
 Now accredited by the Law Society of Ireland, she and Dr Daly continue to deliver this training.

 Vicky teaches across a range of modules related to criminal law, criminology and policing.
-She currently supervises a doctoral student who is studying the protection of minority language rights and another on sexual offences.
+She currently supervises a doctoral student who is studying the protection of minority language rights.
 She has held visiting scholar positions in North America, Australia and Ireland.

 Vicky regularly contributes to media discussions on policing and criminal justice.